bahodure0226/love-story-cyoa/README.md

 # love-story-cyoa

-## Pick a character for your fantasy romance
+## Pick a character for your fantasy romance and begin your journey!
 * [Boy](boy/outside.md)
 * [Girl](girl/outside.md)